huydeve/Orchids/README.md

 - React Native: A JavaScript framework for building mobile applications.
 - Expo: A set of tools and services for building, deploying, and running React Native apps.
 - AsyncStorage: A simple, asynchronous, persistent key-value storage system used for storing the favorite orchids.
+- NativeWind: uses Tailwind CSS as scripting language to create a universal style system for React Native.
+NativeWind components can be shared between platforms and will output their styles as CSS StyleSheet on web and StyleSheet.create for native.
+-
 ## Contributing

 Contributions to the Orchids App are welcome!
 If you find any issues or have suggestions for improvements, please create a pull request or open an issue on the project repository.